 Have you reached the point in your Sudoku solving where you are ready to try out some of the harder puzzles—expert Sudoku, hard Sudoku, medium Sudoku?
 Do you want some new techniques to make these harder puzzles more solvable?
 If so, you have come to the right place.

-If you are already very confident with easy (one- or two-star) Sudoku, then you already know the rules of the puzzle and some of the simpler techniques for solving.
-You know that each row of nine cells must contain each digit 1–9 once; each column of nine cells must contain each digit 1–9 once; and each 3x3 block (or region) of cells must contain each digit 1–9 once.
+If you are already very confident with easy (one- or two-star) Sudoku, then you already know the rules of the puzzle and some of the simpler techniques for solving it.
+You know that each row of nine cells must contain each digit 1–9 once; each column of nine cells must contain each digit 1–9 once, and each 3x3 block (or region) of cells must contain each digit 1–9 once.

 The earliest techniques for most solvers are the Slice'n'Dice or cross-hatching technique (demonstrated in the videos below), the rule of necessity, and the technique of completion.
 Completion simply means that if only one space is empty in a row, column, or block, then you know what digit belongs there because there can be only one digit unused—assuming that the region has been completed correctly up to that point.